 Clayton exemplifies outstanding personal dedication and commitment to the school community that he serves.
 He is a devoted grandpa, dad, husband, teacher, teammate, and friend.
 He uses his knowledge and experiences to help shape all students as they learn and grow.
 He shares in the learning journey with his classroom team.
 His hard work ethic that is utilized as he serves as first mate on the Predator, also is exemplified daily at school with students.
 Clayton is grounded, salt-of-the earth, with a big heart that shows when he is overcome with emotion when students make small gains as well as epic milestones.
 Clayton shows students that he won’t give up on them, and they in turn make efforts to grow and to prove him right.

 The Kenai Peninsula Borough School District Board of Education is proud to recognize Mr. Clayton Smith for his dedication to the students of the school district, past, present, and future.
+Links

-News Release: KPBSD Board of Education seeks applicants
+News Release KPBSD Board of Education seeks applicants

 Soldotna, December 8, 2015—Board member Sunni Hilts (District 9) retired in December 2015, thus, KPBSD seeks applicants to fill this vacant school board position through October 2016.

 A nine member board serves the diverse Kenai Peninsula Borough School District, which spans 25,600 square miles, educates nearly 8,700 students, and has more than forty schools.
 This vacant school board position requires residency in Assembly District 9, located in the southern Kenai Peninsula.
 This geographical area includes schools in the Homer area off the east end road, and across Kachemak Bay in Nanwalek, Port Graham, and Seldovia.
+Responsibilities For information on the role and responsibilities of board members, review the Bylaws of the Board on the KPBSD website. http://bit.ly/SchoolBoardBylaws Qualifications Applicants must be at least 18 years of age, a qualified voter of the State of Alaska and a resident of the Kenai Peninsula and District 9 for 180 days.
+Term of Office Appointment will begin January 11, 2016.
+Appointee will stand for re-election at the regular election in October 2016.
+To Apply Applications are available through the KPBSD website, or at the District office.
+Application period closes Tuesday, December 29, 2015, 12:00 noon, (AKST) Interviews

 Qualified applicant interviews will be Monday, January 11, 2016, and the selected candidate will be sworn in during the Board of Education meeting January 11, 2016, in the Borough Assembly Chambers.
+Questions?
+Contact Debbie Tressler, 907-714-8836, dtressler@kpbsd.k12.ak.us Links

 Nearly every community in Alaska has a head start program; KPBSD is proud to receive the Head Start Award for Collaboration with the Kenaitze Early Childhood Center (ECC) Head Start program.